iodigital-com/figex/README.md

     - `destinationPath`: The path to where the generated file should be written
     - `defaultMode`: The default mode to be used for the values.
 If the `defaultMode` is e.g. `test` then `color.test.argb` is the same as `color.argb`
     - `templateVariables`: A map of extra variables for the template.
 If you define `test` here you can later use `{{ test }}` in your template file
+    - `filter`: A template that should read `true` to include a value in the export
   - `"type": "icons"` is used to export icons and illustrations
     - `format`: One of `svg`, `pdf`, `png`, `webp` or `androidxml`
     - `filter`: A template that should read `true` to include a component in the export